mmswflow-upb/sdt-proj/README.md

 A microservices-based room reservation system built for milestone 4.

-**Team Members:**
-- Sakka Mohamad-Mario
-- Zafar Azzam
-- Al-Khalidy Essam

-## What's This About?

-We built a campus room reservation system where students can book rooms, faculty admins can manage those bookings, and everything is split into multiple services that talk to each other.
-The whole thing runs on Docker, so you don't need to worry about installing Java or databases locally.

-## The Services
+## The Implementation

 The system is made up of four main parts:

 **Gateway Service** - The front door for everything.
 Routes requests to the right service and handles authentication.
 Runs on port 8080.

 **Faculty Service** - Takes care of user accounts (students, professors, admins), faculties, rooms, and policies.
 Also handles login/registration and generates JWT tokens.
-When rooms are deleted or locked, it communicates with the other services to cascade those changes.
+When rooms are deleted, it communicates with the other services to cascade those changes.
 Runs on port 8083.

 **Reservation Service** - Manages room reservations.
 Students create them, admins approve or revoke them.
 Before creating a reservation, it talks to the scheduling service to verify room availability.
 Runs on port 8081.